pedro-teles-fonseca/intro-to-r/README.md

 # Materials from my introductory course on R programming.

+- Work in progress

-This repository is still a work in progress.
-Only chapters 5, 6, 7, 8, 12 and 13 are ready and have already been used in my workshops.
+- Only chapters 1, 6, 7, 8, 9, 12 and 13 are ready and have already been used in my workshops.